How To Choose The Best Paint Colours For Furniture

 Or will the furniture sit under a family heirloom piece of art?
 If that’s the element that will draw the focus, align the colour choice to that.

-If there are other things that you will pair with the furniture then it’s an important factor in the color selection.
+If there are other things that you will pair with the furniture then it’s an important factor in the colour selection.
 Pick out the colours in those elements and think about whether you want to contrast with or complement them.

 A complementary colour is the opposite side of it on the colour wheel.
 Red and green.
 Blue and orange.
 Purple and yellow.
 Those colours make for intense combinations.